Classified Staff Salary & Benefit Information

 Health Insurance:

 The WFPS 80 400 Plan or WFPS Blue Saver 90 High Deductible Health Plan paired with a health savings account is available to all full-time classified staff members working (30 or more per week).
-The district will pay 85% per month of a single or single plus dependent premium, or 75% of a family monthly premium for the full-time employee (see Human Resources Dept. for these rates).
+The district will pay 85% per month of a single or single plus dependent premium, or 75% of a family monthly premium for the full-time employee. (see rates in the benefits section)

 Dental and Vision Insurance:

 Full-time Classified employees are eligible for a single monthly premium paid by the district for dental and/or vision insurance.
-Employees may elect family dental and/or family vision coverage, and the employee will pay the difference between the monthly single premium and the monthly family premium (see Human Resources Dept. for these rates).
+Employees may elect family dental and/or family vision coverage, and the employee will pay the difference between the monthly single premium and the monthly family premium. (see rates in the benefits section)

 Life Insurance: